 You will need an international driving license for Namibia in case your driving license is not in English.

-Namibia is less travelled and has less tourist crowds during Summer.
+Namibia is less traveled and has less tourist crowds during Summer.
 High temperatures are not necessarily very desired.
 Most adventurers visit Namibia in winter (May – September).

 - Transfer from Hosea Kutako International Airport to our guesthouse in Windhoek